 Photo illustration by Melea Burke Many Catholic priests across the United States say they have noticed a steady decline in the number of people participating in confession at their churches.
-"People are starting to consider more caresaid.
-"Notions of sacrifice and discipline are the sacrament of reconciliation," he said.
-"I've been in 16 churches in this area, and fully how their actions affect other people," he I've found that people are very committed to Gualardo, who has been the reverend at St Eugene's for three years and also works with Senate approves ethics code Student government allocates nearly \$3,000 to charity football, softball tournaments By Kate Boswell Staff writer Though its weekly meeting was interrupted by the NoZe Brothers, Student Senate still managed to conduct business as usual Thursday.
+"People are starting to consider more carefully how their actions affect other people," he I've found that people are very committed to said.
+"Notions of sacrifice and discipline are the sacrament of reconciliation," he said. coming back into the picture.
+The Rev. Hilario Guajardo of St. Eugene Parish in McGregor said he thinks they never re"I've been in 16 churches in this area, and Guaiardo, who has been the reverend at St Eugene's for three years and also works with Please see SIN, page 4 Senate approves ethics code Student government allocates nearly \$3,000 to charity football, softball tournaments By Kate Boswell Staff writer Though its weekly meeting was interrupted by the NoZe Brothers, Student Senate still managed to conduct business as usual Thursday.
 Senate voted to allocate funds to Kappa Delta and Delta Epsilon Pi, as well as approving the much-debated code of ethics and a bill lobbying for tax-free textbooks.
 Senate voted 25-3, with one abstention, to approve the inclusion of the newly written code of ethics into its bylaws.
 Senate does not currently have an ethics code, but ethics committee members stressed the purpose of the code was encouragement, not enforcement.
 "I think there was the misperception that this was formed as a witch hunt or to target people or take people out of student government," said Luke Baker, a Littleton, Colo., senior and chairman of the ethics committee.
 Baker emphasized that the code was intended as motivation for senators.

-"Ethics are universally accepted as a vital qual-ity to leadership and to bodies such as ours," Frisco junior Will Simmons said.
+"Ethics are universally accepted as a vital quality to leadership and to bodies such as ours," Frisco junior Will Simmons said.
 Some senators expressed concern that the statement was unnecessary.